 How did the Algae get in my pool in the first place?

 Algae is a one-celled plant that is the big scary monster pool owners are frightened to death of.
-(Im actually writing a Horror film on Pool algae coming soon.)
+(I’m writing a Horror film on Pool algae coming soon.)
 But how did it get there???
-The first thought is well it needs chlorine, so we blame our spouse for not stopping by and grabbing chemicals on the way home or call the pool guy and unload the last four weeks of stress on him.
+The first thought is, well it needs chlorine, so we blame our spouse for not stopping by and grabbing chemicals on the way home or call the pool guy and unload the last four weeks of stress on him.
 However is it is a bad as it looks?
-Am i gonna keep asking questions or am i gonna answer myself ?
-HMMM? well here we go.
+Am I going to keep asking questions or am I going to answer myself?
+HMMM?
+Well, here we go.

 Pool water readily contains everything algae needs to grow, carbon, hydrogen, oxygen, nitrogen, and phosphorous.
-Some major contributing factors out of our control are sunlight, temperature, humidity, floating debris and pollens .
+Some major contributing factors out of our control are sunlight, temperature, humidity, floating debris and pollens.
 And factors we can control such as filtration, circulation, flow, sufficient levels of disinfectants, these are all things we can take control of.
-Don’t be to hard on yourself because at the end of the day, pools are prime real estate for algae growth.
+Don’t be too hard on yourself because, at the end of the day, pools are prime real estate for algae growth.

-DID YOU KNOW::::: Algae Contrary to popular belief in most cases is not harmful to users.
+DID YOU KNOW: Contrary to popular belief, algae in most cases is not harmful to users.

-Millions of Algae spores are carried everyday into our pool and spas.
-Some algae have the ability to reproduce very rapidly if the conditions are favorable, turning a clear pool green in less than a day .
-That is coming directly from NSPF POOL AND SPA OPERATOR HANDBOOK just so you don’t think I’m making it up.
-The best way to get algae out of your pool is to never let it get in.
+Millions of algae spores are carried every day into our pool and spas.
+Some algae have the ability to reproduce very rapidly if the conditions are favorable, turning a clear pool green in less than a day.
+That is coming directly from NSPF POOL AND SPA OPERATOR HANDBOOK so that you don’t think I’m making it up.
+The best way to get algae out of your pool is never to let it get in.
 There are many factors to keeping a pool properly functioning and chemically treated to keep algae out.
-Make sure to have :
+Make sure to have: